AlanNegalho/AlanNegalho/README.md

 - :seedling: Exploring the technology and applications.

-- :zap: In my free time I try to learn about new technologies.
+- :zap: In my free time I seek to learn about new technologies.

 <!--